-Ideally, individual actions are united in a sense of purpose, a vision that the leader communicates with passion and with optimism.
+Ideally, individual actions are united in the sense of purpose and a vision that the leader communicates with passion and with optimism.
 Each person feels like they are part of something larger than themselves, contributing to a common goal.

 4. Idealized Influence

 A leader who advocates honesty, but keeps company policies hidden, will never gain the group’s respect.
 People learn in three ways: through personal experience, through acquiring information, or by following a model.